The Playbook on Sustainability: Partnerships & Revenue

 How to Find Corporate Partners

-As you’d expect, there’s a lot of overlap between finding corporate partners and finding donors – which you’re an expert at, thanks to Chapter 7: Tech Nonprofit Fundraising.
-The following strategies – which we discussed in Chapter 7 – hold true for finding corporate partners:
+As you’d expect, there’s a lot of overlap between finding corporate partners and finding donors – which you’re an expert at, thanks to The Playbook on Tech Nonprofit Fundraising.
+The following strategies hold true for finding corporate partners:

-• Target companies for which you can fill a need through “selling” your product or opportunity (more on Earned Revenue later in this chapter!).
+Target companies for which you can fill a need through “selling” your product or opportunity (more on Earned Revenue later in this playbook!).

 We’ve said it before, and we’ll say it again: warm intros are best.
 Corporate philanthropy teams talk to each other.
 If you can, get in the door with a company through a mutual connection.
 If this person can champion and vouch for you, even better.